jameslovallo/ardi/README.md

 # Ardi

-Ardi is a quick and capable companion for crafting custom elements.
-Ardi's philosophy is to go back to the basics and #usetheplatform without any Virtual DOM, JSX, or any other 'magic' to provide the most performant un-framework available, all without sacrificing DX.
-Ardi is tiny but fierce, weighing in at just 1kb uncompressed.
+**Welcome to the Weightless Web.** Ardi is a tiny (but fierce) web component framework, weighing just 1kb uncompressed.

+## Our Mission

+1. Make it easy to create powerful web components that work everywhere, including React, Vue, Svelte, Astro, Angular, etc.
+2. Provide great DX and performance without virtual dom, JSX, compilers, or any other magic. #usetheplatform

 [Demo & Docs](https://jameslovallo.github.io/ardi/)